jacobbat/resume/resume.md

 ### Senior Application Support Engineer | DIRECTV, LLC | April 2012 – January 2014

-* Responsible for the uptime of large scale e-commerce systems including DIRECTV.com, retailer portal, intranet for CSRs, Cloudera Hadoop and an Apigee implementation
+* Responsible for the uptime of large-scale e-commerce systems including directv.com, retailer portal, intranet for CSRs, Cloudera Hadoop and an Apigee implementation
 * Worked to reduce toil through automation and better visibility into the complex systems
 * Developed and maintained dashboards (written in Java) to monitor and remediate WebLogic & Tomcat JVMs
 * Reduced mean time to repair e-commerce sites by implementing Application Performance Management (APM) tools starting with HP Diagnostics and upgrading to AppDynamics